Domestic Violence – Restraining Orders & Abuse Prevention Orders

 - When determining if there is a substantial dating relationship, the court considers the length and type of relationship, the frequency of interactions between the two individuals, whether the relationship has been terminated by either party, and the amount of time that has elapsed since the termination of the relationship.

-How to Obtain an Abuse Prevention Order
+How to Obtain an Abuse Prevention Order in MA

 After filling out the Application for an Abuse Prevention Order, the plaintiff will appear in the courtroom before the judge.
 The defendant is not present because he or she would not have any notice of the hearing.
 If the judge finds by a preponderance of the evidence (based upon the affidavit and sworn testimony of the victim/plaintiff) that there is a substantial likelihood of immediate danger of abuse, the court will issue a 10-day temporary restraining order.

 The plaintiff will keep a copy of this order and the police department will be provided with another copy.
 It is the local police department’s responsibility to serve (deliver) the defendant with a copy of the order.
 The order will also notify the defendant of their right to appear and present evidence at the “10-day hearing” because this review hearing must be scheduled within ten days.
 The plaintiff must be present at the 10-day hearing or the order will terminate.
 The defendant may choose whether or not to attend the 10-day hearing.
-However, if the defendant does not attend and the victim does attend, the order will be extended.
+However, if the defendant does not attend and the victim does attend, the order will almost always be extended.
 The judge may extend the order for any length of time up to one year.
-Additionally, the judge will set another hearing date, and at that time the plaintiff must return to court to request that the order be extended for another period of time.
+Additionally, the judge will set another hearing date, and at that time the plaintiff must return to court to request that the order is extended for another period of time.
 Although not commonly granted, the victim may also request the judge make the restraining order permanent.

 Obtaining a Restraining Order After Hours and on Weekends in Massachusetts